 Most people in the US grew up without a functional knowledge of what a rotary valve trumpet is, what the differences are with the regular piston valve trumpet, and how to play them.

-This guide will help you know everything you need to get started on
+This guide will help you know everything you need to get started on the rotary valve trumpet.

 Let’s start with the basic construction of a rotary valve trumpet and the differences it has from a regular piston trumpet.

 Let’s dive right in.